mcoughlin/kp84/README.md

 ### `kp84_photometric_reduction.py`
 - When all wcs are successfully found:
 `python kp84_photometric_reduction.py --day 20191117 --objName ZTFJ01395245 --doDifferential --doSaveImages`
-- When there are files that astrometry fails:
+- When there are files that astrometry fails (or if you don't want to use the wcs solution found by astrometry.net):
 `python kp84_photometric_reduction.py --day 20191116 --objName ZTFJ11514412 --doDifferential --doSaveImages --doMakeMovie --doOverwrite --xstar 382*360 --ystar 297*286 --xyext 174*1 --xyfile 110815_ZTFJ11514412_cl_o*121311_ZTFJ11514412_cl_o --maxdist 30 --doOffRefit`

 #### Steps